Jan-Fcloud/EasyExtractUnitypackage/README.md

 # Setup and Requirements:
 Other than basic .net things that you likely already have, nothing!
-Once you download the exe from the [releases](https://github.com/Jan-Fcloud/Unitypackage-Extract-and-Clean/releases/) tab, you're good to go!
+Once you download the exe from the [releases](https://github.com/Jan-Fcloud/Unitypackage-Extract-and-Clean/releases/) tab, open it up, drag and drop as many .unitypackge files you see fit and you're good to go!

 ## P.S:
 I'm no C# expert but from the testing I've done and whatnot, it should not break!
 Wow!